Revealed: Ambulance delays cause ‘severe harm’ to record 6,000 patients a month

 The report said: “The crisis in emergency healthcare is a symptom of fundamental weaknesses arising from inadequate capacity across primary, community, and hospital and social care settings.”

-Baroness Armstrong of Hill Top, chair of the public services committee, said: “We have called on the Government to treat this crisis with the urgency it deserves and address it as a national emergency.
+Baroness Armstrong of Hill Top, chair of the public services committee, said: “We have called on the government to treat this crisis with the urgency it deserves and address it as a national emergency.
 A referral for consideration by a Cobra committee is the only appropriate way to begin to remedy the crises and we urge the government to take this first step and follow the other recommendations in our report.”

 Earlier this month, The Independent revealed a record 50,000 patients a week waited more than 12 hours in A&E in December.